Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                metrics directly on the standard path.
                                Default: `disabled` if Otlp collector is
                                configured, otherwise `enabled`.
-      --cap, --capturedevice, --CaptureDevice=VALUE
-                             The capture device to use to capture network traffic.
-                               Network capture is not supported on this system.
-      --cpf, --capturefile, --CaptureFileName=VALUE
-                             The file name to capture traffic to.
-                               A device must be selected using `--cd` if capture capability is supported on this system.
-                               Default: `opcua.pcap`.
 ```

 Currently supported combinations of `--mm` snd `--me` can be found [here](./messageformats.md).